 A key metric that value investors always look at is the Price to Earnings Ratio, or PE for short.
 This shows us how much investors are willing to pay for each dollar of earnings in a given stock, and is easily one of the most popular financial ratios in the world.
 The best use of the PE ratio is to compare the stock’s current PE ratio with: a) where this ratio has been in the past; b) how it compares to the average for the industry/sector; and c) how it compares to the market as a whole.

-This level actually compares pretty favorably with the market at large, as the PE for the S&P 500 compares in at about 22.7.
-If we focus on the stock’s long-term PE trend, the current level puts Worthington Industries’ current PE ratio somewhat above its midpoint (which is 15.5) over the past five years.
+This level actually compares favorably with the market at large, as the PE for the S&P 500 stands at about 20.08.
+However, if we focus on the long-term PE trend, Worthington Industries’ current PE level puts it above its midpoint of 14.67 over the past five years.

-Further, the stock’s PE also compares favorably with the industry’s trailing twelve months PE ratio, which stands at 25.0.
-At the very least, this indicates that the stock is relatively undervalued right now, compared to its peers.
+The stock’s PE however compares favorably with the Industrial Products Market’s trailing twelve months PE ratio, which stands at 18.52.
+This indicates that the stock is undervalued right now, compared to its peers.

-We should also point out that Worthington Industries has a forward PE ratio (price relative to this year’s earnings) of just 15.7, so it is fair to say that a slightly more value-oriented path may be ahead for Worthington Industries’ stock in the near term too.
+Meanwhile Worthington Industries has a forward PE ratio (price relative to this year’s earnings) of 14.79, which is lower than the current level.
+So, so it is fair to say that a more value-oriented path lied ahead of the stock in the near term.

 Another key metric to note is the Price/Sales ratio.
 This approach compares a given stock’s price to its total sales, where a lower reading is generally considered better.
 Some people like this metric more than other value-focused ones because it looks at sales, something that is far harder to manipulate with accounting tricks than earnings.

-Right now, Worthington Industries has a P/S ratio of about 0.9.
-This is substantially lower than the S&P 500 average, which comes in at 3.6 right now.
-Also, as we can see in the chart below, this is somewhat below the highs for this stock in particular over the past few years.
+Right now, Worthington Industries has a P/S ratio of just 0.68.
+This is lower than the S&P 500 average, which comes in at 3.47x right now.
+Also, as we can see in the chart below, this is much below the highs for this stock in particular over the past few years.

 Broad Value Outlook

-In aggregate, Worthington Industries currently has a Value Style Score of A, putting it into the top 20% of all stocks we cover from this look.
-This makes WOR a solid choice for value investors, and some of its other key metrics make this pretty clear too.
+In aggregate, Worthington Industries currently has a Value Score of A, putting it into the top 20% of all stocks we cover from this look.
+This makes Worthington Industries a solid choice for value investors.

 What About the Stock Overall?

-This has had a favorable impact on the consensus estimate, as the current quarter consensus estimate has risen about 5.6% in the past two months, while the full year estimate has increased 3.7%.
+This has had a positive effect on the consensus estimate.
+While the current-year consensus has remained stable over the past two months, the next-year estimate has risen 5.9%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below:

 Worthington Industries, Inc. Price and Consensus